Application and admission for BSc Global Management of Social Issues

 - The test results must not be older than two years at the time of application.

-- If you do not have your test results at the time of application, please provide an indication of your test date in your application.
+- If you do not have your test results at the time of application, your application can not be processed.

 - Chinese nationals are advised to apply for a Nuffic Certificate as soon as possible to avoid any delays in the immigration procedure.
 For more information, please go to the Nuffic website.

 The following document is part of the matching phase and you only need to complete it once you have been conditionally admitted:

 8. An application form.
 Your application will only be assessed if you use our application form template.
 This form combines your curriculum vitae and questions about your motivation to study this program.